RaphaelBRodrigues/vtex-utils-extension/README.md

 ## Some Features:
 * Local Login: Set the cookie VtexIdclientAutCookie that is used to authenticate the user in the plataform
-* Store Info: You can check some info about the store, like the account name, the version of the store(IO or CMS), the current workspace (IO), etc...
+* Store Info: You can check some info about the store, like the account name, the version of the store(IO, CMS or SFJ), the current workspace (IO), etc...
 * HTTP Request: You can make custom requests using some http methods (GET, POST, PUT, PATCH, DELETE), and save the response as .json or .csv
 * Product: You can check the current product info and save all as .json or .csv
 * Orderform: You can check some Orderform info and save all as .json or .csv